Alex Yam

 Alex Yam Ziming (任梓銘 (Rén Zǐmíng); born 20 June 1981) is a Singaporean politician who has served as Mayor of the North West District since 2020.
 A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Yew Tee division of Marsiling–Yew Tee Group Representation Constituency since 2015, and previously represented it under Chua Chu Kang Group Representation Constituency from 2011 to 2015.

 Early life and education

 Yam was born at Mount Alvernia Hospital in Singapore in 1981 to Yam Kah Heng and Lucy Yeo.
 He was educated at Maris Stella High School, Dunman High School, and Victoria Junior College.

-He obtained a master's degree in politics and international relations from the University of Kent, with a focus on North Asian politics and communitarian thought.
+He obtained a bachelor degree in politics and international relations from the University of Kent, with a focus on North Asian politics and communitarian thought.
 During his university years, Yam was elected to the student union council representing ethnic minorities and international students, and also served as co-president of the university chaplaincy.